nemethk/restoring-metamask-in-practice/localisation/ENG.md

 - If we add a new account from the menu in case of a wallet which is restored from a private key, it could produce errors.
 It requires attention.

 ## Restoring a Metamask account with a hardware wallet
+> ⚠️ **IMPORTANT NOTE** ⚠️<br> NEVER buy a hardware wallet from a 3rd party source like Ebay, Amazon, AliExpress or similar webstores.
+Order only from the manufacturer!
 ### Ledger Nano S
 1. Restore keys with the passphrase.
 Enter words one by one.
 2. Install Ethereum application on the hardware wallet.